Kernix13/beginner-git-commands/README.md

 - The 2nd one lists all the branch names in your repo (`-a`)
 - The 3rd line switches to the branch `branch_name`
 - The 4th command creates a new branch and then switches to that branch
-- The 5th line merges the branch into whatever branch you are currently in, most likely `master` or `main`
+- The 5th line merges the branch into whatever branch you are currently in, most likely `master` or `main` - you may also use `git diff new_branch`.

 More commonly you will push the changes to GitHub then make a PR (pull request) if you are contributing. **So make sure you switch from main/master to your branch**.
 For a new branch, git push won't work because git doesn’t know what branch you are pushing to, so run: